erlikn/tf_do_lstm_py/README.md

 # tf_do_lstm_py
-Deep 6-DoF Odometery using LiDAR data and hierarchical LSTM networks architecture in TensorFlow
+LSTM network for odometry in TensorFlow